indrasn0wal/handwritingOCR/README.md

 GPT-4.1 visually analyzes the first page of each source and produces a JSON profile capturing: script style, letter formations (u/v, f/s, long-s), abbreviation inventory, ink quality, show-through severity, dropcap presence, marginalia position, and line density.
 Generic curator rules are applied uniformly across all sources (ç→z, u/v interchangeability, tilde expansions).
 The profile is saved to disk and reused for all subsequent pages of the same source — one-time cost per source, not per page.
 No ground truth is required for profiling.

-**Stage 1 — Image Preprocessing (layout detection only)** Each page is converted from PDF at 150 DPI.
+**Stage 1 — Image Preprocessing (layout detection only)** Each page is converted from a PDF at 150 DPI.
 A binary image is produced using CLAHE contrast enhancement and Sauvola adaptive thresholding.
 Parameters are driven by the profile (ink quality, show-through severity).
 Deskewing is deliberately omitted — it causes 90° rotation on these manuscripts.
 The binary image is used only for layout detection, not transcription.

 **Stage 2 — Semantic Layout Masking**
 GPT-4.1 receives the binary image and identifies the bounding box of the primary record block.
 The prompt explicitly instructs inclusion of headers, dates, dropcaps, and notarial marks, and exclusion of folio numbers and marginalia.
 The bounding box is applied to the original scan — not the binary image — to produce a clean crop for transcription.